hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

         - deals with frames & also packets
         - work with MAC addresses (frames)
         - faster at connecting segments/routes
+- role and
+    - Connects devices together
+        - more than devices to a single cable connection
+    - process packets from
+        - end-user devices (eg: laptop)
+        - and intermediary devices (eg: switches)
+    - Forward packets to destination device.
+- operation
+    - Operates at data link layer (Layer 2)
+    - Creates table in memory
+        - Content Addressable Memory
+        - has MAC addresses and ports
+            - (of recieved network frames)
+    - uses MAC address
+        - (not IP address)
+        - in Ethemet frame
+    - Compares with stored table of MAC addresses
+    - Sends frame to known port
+    - Unknown frames are sent to all ports

 ### NIC